yarusophialiu/VRR_Remote_Server_HPC/readme.txt

-Everything happens on HPC cluster
+Everything happens on HPC cluster, then process cvvdp_results obtained from HPC

 embed h265 into mp4
 run cvvdp on test and reference videos